afpma-pro/firecalc/docs/dev/WINDOWS_CI_SBT_COURSIER_FILE_LOCKS.md

 - Always run heavy UI link tasks in a single sbt session.
 - Use isolated caches under workspace and cache them via actions/cache.
 - Do not run sbt pre-warm steps before the actual build; ScalablyTyped triggers on any sbt invocation.
-- Prefetch heavy artifacts (scala3-compiler) using Coursier CLI before building.
+- Optionally prefetch heavy artifacts (scala3-compiler) using Coursier CLI - not proven essential but low risk.
-- Keep the ScalablyTyped Scala 3 compatibility hack ENABLED at all times (never set FIRECALC_CI_NO_ST_HACK).
+- **CRITICAL**: Keep the ScalablyTyped Scala 3 compatibility hack ENABLED at all times (never set FIRECALC_CI_NO_ST_HACK).
+- **CRITICAL**: Install npm dependencies before sbt operations (ScalablyTyped needs TypeScript).
-- Use cross-env package for cross-platform environment variable setting in npm scripts.
+- **CRITICAL**: Use cross-env package for cross-platform NODE_OPTIONS in npm scripts.
 - Only consider Ivy fallback as last resort; expect sbt plugin resolution issues on Windows.

 ## Rollback plan